-Michael Ilitch is a proven leader in the restaurant, sports and entertainment industries.
-Along with his wife Marian, he grew one Little Caesars pizza restaurant into the world’s largest pizza carry-out chain in the world, with restaurants in 15 countries.
+Mike Ilitch is a proven leader in the restaurant, sports and entertainment industries.
+Along with his wife Marian, he grew one Little Caesars pizza restaurant into the world’s largest pizza carry-out chain, with restaurants in all 50 states and 19 international markets.
 In 1959, the first Little Caesars restaurant opened in Garden City, Michigan, a suburb of Detroit.
 The success of that restaurant and those that followed was built upon the exceptional quality and value of the Little Caesars menu and Ilitch’s marketing savvy and imaginative ideas in production.

 Also in 1982, Ilitch purchased Olympia Entertainment which manages several restaurants, sports and entertainment venues, and properties and has become a successful business venture.
 Hockeytown Café, which opened in 1999 and is managed by Olympia Entertainment, is recognized as one of the top sports bars in the country.